binwiederhier/natter/README.md

 The command line utility `natter` implements the broker and the client.
 The library is natively written in Go, but provides a C library (and can be used in C/C++).

+## Project Status

+While the functionality is very close to what I want the library to be, the project and library API is a **work in progress**, mostly because this is my first Go project.

 ## Building

 You'll need [Go 1.12+](https://golang.org/) and a [protobuf compiler](https://developers.google.com/protocol-buffers/).